-The Department of Health Sciences provides a flexible, dynamic and relevant CPD curriculum to meet the learning needs of the health and social care workforce.
+The Department of Health Sciences provides a flexible, dynamic and relevant SSPRD curriculum to meet the learning needs of the health and social care workforce.

-We tailor our CPD curriculum around eight areas of expertise and cater for a wide range of post-registration education needs.
+We tailor our SSPRD curriculum around eight areas of expertise and cater for a wide range of post-registration education needs.
 Please select your area of interest below for a detailed list what we currently offer:

 If you need a quick and effective update in a specific clinical or therapeutic area, sign up to one of our one-day study days.
-We cover a wide range of topics currently including first aid, patient transport, acute care, sexual health and mental health and we are always happy to discuss your specific needs to organise bespoke training.
+We cover a wide range of topics currently including acute care, long-term conditions, sexual health and mental health and we are always happy to discuss your specific needs to organise bespoke training.

-Should you require more in-depth knowledge, skills and competencies to help you respond to changes in service delivery and expand your skills mix, look out for a short course or module.
+Should you require more in-depth knowledge, skills and competencies, enrol for a short course or module.
 Our modules are all taught on a part-time basis to fit around your work patterns and aim to put in place specific skills and competencies.
-All our modules carry academic credit which you can use to contribute to further study for a diploma, degree or masters level qualification.
+All our modules carry academic credit points which you can use to contribute towards further study for a diploma, degree or masters level qualification.

 We also offer range of part-time programmes leading to a diploma, degree or masters level qualification.
 These programmes all run on a part-time basis and are designed so that you can apply your learning directly to your area of practice.

 Our part-time programmes are chosen by many different types of healthcare professionals.
 This leaflet explains how paramedics benefit from studying with us - Health and Social Care part-time Diploma/Degree suitable for Paramedics (PDF , 2,190kb).